 This park offers many different options for families, animal lovers, and those who want to be outside all year round!
 Whether its a car tours or a walking tours, you’ll be see a variety of animals in their natural habitats.

 Known to Ottawa as ski resort during the winter, however, these giant hills just got a makeover and have turned into zip lines and high ropes courses!
 Leave your skis at home and bring your sneakers for an aerial adventure.

-If you are looking for activities and events happening this weekend look no further, listed below is everything happening this weekend August 18 – 20!
+Ottawa is still celebrating Canada’s 150th until the very end of 2017, and this weekend is packed with fun activities!
+If you are looking for activities and events happening this weekend look no further, listed below is everything happening this weekend July 7 – 9 !

 — Visit Inspirational Village on York Street in the ByWard Market!
 This Ottawa2017 installation is an arts hub featuring FREE special exhibits and performing arts events open until September 4.
 The site will be open daily from 12:00 noon to 8:00 p.m. and is also the location of the newly installed OTTAWA sign.

 — Visit the National Gallery of Canada to check out their brand new, permanent, 45,000 square-foot re-imagined Canadian and Indigenous Galleries!
 From now until September 4, 2017

 — Visit the grounds of the Canadian Museum of Nature to check out Populace, an outdoor, ceramic art installation celebrating Canada’s roots.
 The outdoor exhibition opens Saturday, June 17 and continues to September 4.

 — Bring the kids to Story Time at Rideau Hall, Fridays and Saturdays this summer until August 26.